 You Work to Transform Lives - Let Us Be a Guide

 Like us, you work to transform lives.
 But some people you serve may appear stuck in dysfunction.
 You may feel over your head, like no one trained you for this.
 The needs seem endless, and you want to be more effective.

 You know you need training to serve well, but you don’t have the time to stop working to get trained.
 City Vision’s flexible online programs allow you to balance work, family, and the rest of your life.

-You deserve an affordable, flexible degree so you can help move your nonprofit from partial success to profound success.
+You deserve an affordable, flexible degree so you can help move your nonprofit to profound success.
 We want our students to know they are making a difference.